nagsconnect/aspireLoanApp/README.md

 ## Assumptions:
 * Users are already registered and authenticated to use this app
+* Users taken loanTerm is in weeks
+* Users taken loan can be repaid during scheduled payment date only but can pay higher amount for which the extra amount is adjusted from user last term ordered by paymentDate.
 * below schema available with the application,
 #### User
 id, name, address, createdAt, updatedAt